UKHSA-Internal/data-dashboard-api/README.md

 For a guide on setting up home brew please find details on the following link https://brew.sh/

-Once homebrew has been setup you can run the following command to install `postgressql`
+Once homebrew has been set up you can run the following command to install `postgressql`

 ```bash
 brew install postgresql